ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 such as summaries,
 are not covered by this category of use.

-The use of assets for Search is a proper subset of Automated Processing usage.
+The use of assets for Search is a proper subset of AI Processing usage.

 ## Vocabulary Extensions {#vocab-extension}